JiachenWu-NEU/INFO6150-Assignments/Assignment10/README.md

 ## Project Setup

-### Prerequisites
-- Node.js ≥ 18
-- Assignment-8 backend running locally (default `http://localhost:3000`)
-  - Must expose: `POST /auth/login`, `GET /user/getAll`

 ### How to run
 - unzip the file
+- modify all .env files in the folder(one in the root and another under backend)
-- open a terminal in assginment9 folder and run "npm run dev"
+- open a terminal in assginment10 folder and run "npm run dev"
+- open a terminal in backend folder under assignment10 folder and run dev

 ## Folder Structure
 - node_modules